27 August 2023

 The Weeknd’s single Popular, featuring Madonna and Playboi Carti, was released on streaming platforms yesterday.
 Madonna sings a powerful verse about life in the limelight: “Spent my whole life runnin’ from your flashin’ lights...
 You can’t take my soul without a fuckin’ fight”.
 The lyrics echo those of Joan of Arc from her Rebel Heart album: “Each time they take a photograph / I lose a part I can’t get back”.

-Popular was recorded for the HBO drama series The Idol, and is Madonna’s third collaboration musical this month.
+Popular was recorded for the HBO drama series The Idol, and is Madonna’s third musical collaboration this month.
 She has also released a duet with Sam Smith (Vulgar), and she appears on three tracks on the Christine and the Queens album Paranoïa, Angels, True Love.
 A CD soundtrack of The Idol was scheduled for release, though it has now been cancelled.

 Previously, Madonna also appeared on a remix of Dua Lipa’s single Levitating, on Maluma’s album 11:11, on Quavo’s album Quavo Huncho, on Annie Lennox’s album Songs of Mass Destruction, and on Britney Spears’ album In the Zone.
 She also performed a monologue in the music video for Ariana Grande’s single God Is a Woman, and collaborated with Saucy Santana on their single Material Gworrllllllll!